 - Share their screen or accept Presenter Control

 Can I record a session from my Android?

 No, you cannot currently record sessions from an Android device.

-If you manually entered the Meeting ID, double check to see that you typed it correctly.
+If you manually entered the webinar ID, double check to see that you typed it correctly.